 Philippa Mander: Co-founder & Health Co-ordinator

 Philippa gained her registration as a Paediatric Nurse in 2012.
 This follows a degree in Applied Psychology from Durham University and 5 years working in Finance, Legal services and IT in two City companies.
 Philippa has taken time out from work to travel extensively in sub-Saharan Africa where she has undertaken various volunteering opportunities.
 In early 2012 she went to Ruarwe to complete her nursing clinical elective placement at the local health centre, returning in September 2012 to complete a research audit on malaria testing.
-In 2013 Philippa joined the Phunzira team as Health Co-ordinator and in 2014 moved to Malawi to assist with Phunzira’s initiatives on the ground.
+In 2013 Philippa joined the Phunzira team as Health Co-ordinator and in 2014 moved part-time to Malawi to assist with Phunzira’s initiatives on the ground.

 Phunzira’s accounts are fully transparent and can be found here.
 We want people to know where their donations are going, and we welcome any advice or comments.